trustyuri/trustyuri-spec/README.md

 Trusty URI Specification
 ========================

-This document contains the specification of the _trusty URI_ approach (previously called _hash-URIs_).
+This document contains version 0 of the specification of the _trusty URI_ approach (previously called _hash-URIs_).
 See https://www.trustyuri.net.

 Basics